 - 8. Can refugees work in the U.S.?

 While many people use the words “refugee” and “asylee” interchangeably, they mean two different things.
-In this article our Las Vegas NV immigration attorneys answer frequently-asked-questions about refugees and asylees in Nevada.
+See our article on asylum status in Nevada.

 - membership in a particular social group, or

 Refugee status is granted to individuals who meet the definition of refugee and invoke a certain humanitarian interest with the United States.
 Note that a foreigner cannot be considered a refugee if he/she has ordered, incited, assisted, or otherwise participated in the persecution of another person on account of race, religion, nationality, membership in a particular social group, or political opinion.